moja-global/moja_global_docs/docs/prerequisites/vcpkg.rst

 To build the libraries please follow the following steps:

-* Clone the Vcpkg repository: https://github.com/moja-global/vcpkg
+* Clone the Vcpkg repository in the moja-global folder: https://github.com/moja-global/vcpkg

-* Start a command shell in the Vcpkg repository folder and use the following commands:
+* Start a command shell in the vcpkg repository folder and use the following commands:
 ::

     # bootstrap